sproogen/Latest-Tweet-for-Drupal/README.md

-Twitter-Post-for-Drupal
+Latest-Tweet-for-Drupal
 =======================

-Twitter Post Module for Drupal 7.x
+Latest Twitter Tweet Module for Drupal 7.x

 This module will find the latest tweet for a defined twitter account and display it in a block.